francescochecola-hash/war-and-institutional-change-gustav-line/scripts/README.md

 ### 18_figure_map_italy_occupation.R

 Creates a municipality-level map of Italy colored by the length of occupation and overlays the Gustav Line.
-The script loads the merged municipality boundaries and line geometry of Gustav Line, [standardizes CRS, bins occupation into categories], and saves the figure to `results/figures/figure1_map_italy_occupation.png`.
+The script loads the merged municipality boundaries and line geometry of the Gustav Line, [standardizes CRS, bins occupation into categories], and saves the figure to `results/figures/figure1_map_italy_occupation.png`.

 ### 19_figure_2_map_within100km_republic.R